nhsconnect/FHIR-CDS/pages/solution/overview_concepts.md

 ## Clinical Decision Support System (CDSS) ##
 A health information technology system that is designed to provide clinical and non-clinical UEC personnel undertaking triage or consultation, with clinical decision support (CDS); that is, assistance with clinical decision-making tasks.

-The Clinical Decision Support System is responsible for making clinical decisions, and communicating these to the EMS.
+The Clinical Decision Support System is responsible for supporting clinical decisions, and communicating these to the EMS.

 The Clinical Decision Support System MUST be able to: